 - Part II is where you'll enter your gross income from property held for investment; after a few adjustments outlined in the instructions for the form, you'll arrive at your net investment income on line 6

 - Part III serves two purposes—calculation any disallowed expense that you can carry forward to future years and determining your net investment interest expense deduction for the current year on line 8.
-This final amount is what you transfer to line 14 of Schedule A to be used as an itemized deduction on your taxes.
+This final amount is what you transfer to Schedule A to be used as an itemized deduction on your taxes.

 From stocks and bonds to rental income, TurboTax Premier helps you get your taxes done right